PackFitter

 Last updated: March 2026

-Ryanair allows one free personal item on all fares — but it must fit within 40 × 20 × 25 cm.
+Ryanair allows one free personal item on all fares — but it must fit within 40 × 20 × 30 cm (15.7 × 7.9 × 11.8 in).
 A 25L backpack is right at the boundary of this limit.
 Slim, soft-structured bags with a shallow frame depth typically pass.
 Bulkier or fully packed 25L bags — especially those with rigid frames or external pockets — may exceed the depth limit and get flagged at the gate.
-If your bag doesn't qualify as a personal item, Ryanair requires paid priority boarding for carry-on access (55 × 40 × 20 cm).
+If your bag doesn't qualify as a personal item, Ryanair requires paid priority boarding for carry-on access (55 × 40 × 20 cm (21.7 × 15.7 × 7.9 in)).
 Buying priority at the gate is significantly more expensive than pre-purchasing online.
+Carry-on allowances vary by ticket type — stricter size limits are commonly enforced.

 Check if this will actually fit your trip →